natigw/eDoctor/README.md

 - 🧠 ViewModel-powered logic separation
 - 📦 Modern dependency injection using Hilt
 - 🌐 Multilingual support with runtime locale switching
-- 🧪 Test-ready codebase with Ktor
+- 🧪 Test-ready codebase with jUnit and Instrumented tests
 - Backend built with Ktor and deployed in AWS Cloud for easy remote access: **http://13.49.0.170:8080/docs**

 ---

 ## ▶️ How to run eDoctor?

-Follow these instructions to set up the project locally.
+Follow these instructions to set up the project in your local machine.

 ### Prerequisites